joshbeard/docker-hub-tag-delete/README.md

 * Use a BEGIN and END comment tag surrounding the table block in a Markdown document.
 These begin/end comment strings are configurable.

+* Ensure each row of the table begins with a pipe (`|`).
+It doesn't have to have one at the end.

+* The header names are irrelevant.

+* The number of columns is irrelevant. (set the [tag](#markdown-tag-column) and [date](#markdown-date-column) column values if the tag/date aren't in the first two columns of the table.

 * Two-column table with a list of grouped tags in the first column and the deletion date in the second column.